dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

   type: pubsub.snssqs
   version: v1
   metadata:
+    - name: accessKey
+      value: "anyString"
+    - name: secretKey
+      value: "anyString"
     - name: endpoint
       value: http://localhost:4566
-    # Use us-east-1 for localstack
+    # Use us-east-1 or any other region if provided to localstack as defined by "AWS_DEFAULT_REGION" envvar
     - name: region
       value: us-east-1
 ```